natix-x/Temp-Conversion-DevOps/README.md

 4. Usage of a locust as a client for my app.
 Building a [docker image](https://hub.docker.com/repository/docker/natix02/temp-conversion-load-test/general) and a helm chart to run a performance test at the k8s cluster.
 Running the client for 5 minutes.
 Testing parameters are shown below:
 Got the statistics files from testing in cvs format and attach them to [results directory](results)
+5. Using TensorFlow Serving served a computational graph converting Fahrenheit temperature to Celsius.
+The graph in a TF SavedModel format is provided [here](tensorflow_model).
+Push created locally DockerImage into [DockerHub](https://hub.docker.com/repository/docker/natix02/tensor-flow-model-temp-convert/general)
+6.
 ### Requirements
 docker, Minikube
 ### Setup